CopernicaMarketingSoftware/Documentation/Publisher/en/litmus.md

 -   Windows Live Mail
 -   Apple Mail

-The Litmus integration is easy to use in Copernica.
+The Litmus integration is offered by 250OK and is easy to use within Copernica.
 With one single click of a button you'll be able to see the different previews.

 ## Publisher